Skip to main content

 • New homes for young families through to retirees, designed for the rugged West Coast conditions, that support the neighbouring community facilities such as Riding for the Disabled and the Boys Brigade.

-• Challenged the project team to find developers that would meet the current and future housing requirements for Hokitika, and incorporate new homes into the existing heritage, cycling, bridle and walking trials.
+• Challenged the project team to find developers that would meet the current and future housing requirements for Hokitika, and incorporate new homes into the existing heritage, cycling, bridle and walking trails.

 The Council has chosen to ‘go to the market’ to select residential developers through a Registration of Interest (ROI) and a subsequent Request for Proposal (RFP) process to allow for open and fair competition for the delivery of new homes on part of the Racecourse site.